asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">“If you hire good people into a broken system, it doesn’t fix the system, it breaks the people!”
 Jez Humble</p>&mdash; Nicole Rauch (@NicoleRauch) <a href="https://twitter.com/NicoleRauch/status/960827149585395712?ref_src=twsrc%5Etfw">February 6, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Achieve safety, then accuracy, then efficiency and then add people to scale the organization.
+Achieve safety first, then accuracy, then efficiency and then add people to scale the organization.
 Adding people before accomplishing the previous steps will result in exacerbating existing problems.
 Organizations have to backtrack to improve the system of work before they can realize the value of these new employees.

 <img src="/img/safety-accuracy-efficiency-scale.jpg" class="img-responsive" alt="achieve safety, accuracy, efficiency, then scale" />

 ## Identify Waste

 Use lean techniques to identify waste in the system as potential areas of improvement.
 Often siloed software organizations are teeming with wasteful processes and practices.
-Creating a value stream map can help identify queues of inventory, waste, key constraints, and bottlenecks in the system.
+Creating a value stream map can help identify queues of inventory, waste, constraints, and bottlenecks in the system.

 ## Where to Focus Improvement